KannonZenetism/zenetism-field-physics/zenetism/mpx/only-coherence-returns.md

 When entropic motion exhausts itself, there is nothing left that can persist as a returning structure.
 The collapse is total, not punitive.

-As stated in *The Emanative Path of Return*:
+As stated in *Zenetism: The Architecture of Emanation, Return, and Saturation*:

 > *Entropy does not return to Zenon as identity.
 > It completes its arc through collapse,